MooersLab/gantt-chart-py/README.md

  5. Add more categories of phases if desired.
  7. Change the colors to suit.
  8. Edit the title to suit.
+ 9. Run `chmod +x 2025writing.py`.
- 9. Run the script: ./2025writing.py.
+ 10. Run the script: `./2025writing.py`.
- 10. Image will be displayed and written to a PNG file.
+ 11. Image will be displayed and written to a PNG file.

 ## Update history